Understanding Your Health Insurance Coverage – and the Costs – Of Pregnancy

 All newborn babies who have parents with ACA-approved health insurance coverage plans are covered, in most cases, shortly after the baby is born.

-“If complications arise, or your baby needs a stay in the neonatal intensive care, you’re likely to incur some costs with your deductible and coinsurance,” Renshaw added.
+In case complications arise, or your baby needs a stay in the neonatal intensive care, you’re likely to incur some costs with your deductible and coinsurance.

 Greater costs can kick in if mom or baby needs to spend more time in the hospital.
 Having a baby is a qualifying life event.
 Yet you must contact your health insurance provider – and do so in a timely fashion – in order to add baby to your plan.
 Reviewing resources can help, too.